ekorsak-deutsch/CIDM6330/Assignment 4/readme.md

 - **main.py**: The FastAPI application entry point, replaced by Django's structure
 - **Original models**: FastAPI/SQLModel-based models replaced by Django ORM models
 - **FastAPI router files**: Removed in favor of Django Ninja API endpoints
+- **CSV files**: No longer needed since we now exclusively use Django's ORM

 ### Migration Details

 This migration represents a full rewrite of the application from FastAPI to Django with Django Ninja, while maintaining:
-- The same API contract and endpoints
+- The same API contract (with minor changes to filter endpoints)
 - The repository pattern implementation
-- Similar data models and validation
+- Enhanced data models with more sophisticated filtering capabilities
+- One-to-one relationship between rules and filters

 The Django implementation adds the powerful Django admin interface and leverages Django's mature ecosystem while keeping the API-first approach through Django Ninja.